 Only short excerpts are quoted for commentary purposes; full lyrics are not provided, and all rights belong to the respective rights holders.

-🎸 いとしのエリー Itoshi no Ellie by Southern All Stars
+🎸 いとしのエリー Itoshi no Ellie - Ellie My Love by SOUTHERN ALL STARS

-Released on March 25, 1979, "いとしのエリー" (Itoshi no Ellie) solidified Southern All Stars' status as legends and became a milestone that redefined the concept of the love ballad in Japanese music history.
-Keisuke Kuwata’s husky, emotional vocals and a melody deeply influenced by soul and R&B remain timeless even decades after its release.
+Released on March 25, 1979, "Itoshi no Ellie" solidified Southern All Stars' legendary status and became a milestone that redefined the concept of the love ballad in Japanese music history.
+Keisuke Kuwata’s husky, emotional vocals and a melody deeply influenced by soul and R&B remain timeless, continuing to resonate decades after its release.

-In the 1980s, it was featured throughout the hit drama series Fuzoroi no Ringo-tachi (Unmatched Apples), becoming a symbol for the youth of that era who were clumsy yet earnest in their lives.
-In 1989, the "High Priest of Soul" Ray Charles covered the song as "Ellie My Love."
-Along with a Suntory Whisky commercial, it became a social phenomenon, proving to the world that Japanese songwriting could harbor a truly universal "soul."
+In the 1980s, it was used as the theme song for the hit drama series Fuzoroi no Ringo-tachi, becoming a symbol for youth living clumsily but earnestly.
+Furthermore, in 1989, Ray Charles covered it as "Ellie My Love."
+Along with a Suntory Whisky commercial, it created a social phenomenon, proving to the world that Japanese music could house a truly universal "soul."

-In this song, Keisuke Kuwata established a revolutionary method of breaking down Japanese syllables to fit them into an English-like groove.
-Regarding Ray Charles's cover, Kuwata famously remarked, "The makeup sits better when sung in Japanese," emphasizing the deep affinity between the unique emotions of the Japanese language and his melodies.
+Keisuke Kuwata established a revolutionary method with this song, breaking down Japanese syllables to fit into an English-like groove.
+Regarding Ray Charles' cover, Kuwata famously remarked, "The makeup sits better when sung in Japanese," showing how deeply he values the unique emotional texture and affinity between the Japanese language and melody.

 1. 泣かした事もある 冷たくしてもなお よりそう気持ちがあればいいのさ